thegrumpys/odop/docs/Help/features.md

  refer to tables and charts of material properties.

-* Selection from a catalog of stock designs
+* Selection from standard size tables or catalogs of stock designs

- Once a designer has established a custom design that satisfies his objectives, ODOP can select the closest or otherwise most appropriate spring from a catalog of stock designs.
+ Once a designer has established a custom design that satisfies the objectives, ODOP has a feature that can select from a table of standard sizes.
+ In the spring design example,
+ the material file allows for a table of standard wire diameters specific to each different material type.
+ Similarly, a feature is provided to select the closest or otherwise most appropriate design from a catalog of stock designs.
+ The spring design example provides multiple sample compression spring catalogs, including U.S. Military Standard 24585 (SAE-AS24585).

 * Save and recovery of designs